Install Test Companion in Visual Studio Code

 - Your default browser opens.
 It prompts you to authorize the extension.

 - Follow the prompts to sign in.
-If you do not have an account, create one on the BrowserStack site.
+If you do not have an account, create a BrowserStack account.

-After you sign in, the browser redirects you back to your IDE.
-The Test Companion panel now shows your user information.
-The extension is ready to use.
+After you sign in, the browser returns you to your editor.
+The Test Companion panel then shows your user information.

 Test Companion is installed and configured.